2002 North Carolina House of Representatives election: District 23

 The new 23rd district overlaps with much of the former 71st district.
 Incumbent Democrat Joe Tolson, who has represented the 71st district since 1997, was re-elected here.

 District 24

 The new 24th district overlaps with much of the former 70th district.
 Incumbent Democrat Shelly Willingham, who has represented the 70th district since his appointment on January 28, 2002, ran for re-election.
 Willingham lost re-nomination to Democrat Jean Farmer-Butterfield, who won the general election.

 District 25

 The new 25th district overlaps with much of the former 72nd district.
-Incumbent Republican Gene G. Arnold, who has represented the 72nd district since 1993, didn't seek re-election.
+Incumbent Republican Gene Arnold, who has represented the 72nd district since 1993, didn't seek re-election.
 Republican Bill Daughtridge won the open seat.

 District 26

-The new 26th district overlaps with much of the former 20th district.
-Incumbent Republican Billy Creech, who has represented the 20th district since 1989, was re-elected here.
+The new 26th district includes the homes of incumbent Republicans Billy Creech, who has represented the 20th district since 1989, and Carolyn Russell, who has represented the 77th district and its predecessors since 1991.
+Russell retired to run for the North Carolina Senate and Creech was re-elected here.

 District 27

 The new 27th district overlaps with much of the former 78th district.
 Incumbent Democrat Stanley Fox, who has represented the 78th district since 1995, was re-elected here.